Frederik IX Bridge: History

 In 1867, after many years of discussion, a pontoon bridge, the Christian IX Bridge, was constructed across the Guldborgsund from Nykøbing to Lolland, which at its inauguration was the longest in Denmark.
 Furthermore, in 1875 a separate railway bridge was constructed to allow for the railway lines on Lolland to reach Nykøbing.
 Both bridges were swing bridges which could be opened for passing ships.
 These two bridges existed – with several reconstructions – until 1963.

 The current Frederik IX Bridge was constructed between 1960 and 1962.
 The official opening was on 14 May 1963.

 Current construction

 There is a decision to widen the bridge with one more rail track and to fit electric overhead line, in connection with the Fehmarn Belt Tunnel.
-In order to cut costs, there a tunnel company wanted to disallow bridge openings.
+In order to cut costs, a tunnel company wanted to disallow bridge openings.
 However, it was later decided that the new bridge will also open.

 In 2023, the construction was slated to complete in 2026.